Does a Vitamin Deficiency Make Asthma Symptoms Worse?

 Causes of Asthma

 A bunch of different causes can lead to asthma or trigger an asthmatic attack.
 Primary causes of asthma can be allergic and non-allergic.
-However, genetics play a massive role in causing asthma.
+However, genetics play a massive role.
 In addition to genetics, people with a personal history of allergies, hay fever, or eczema are more vulnerable to suffer from asthma.

 Some allergic causes of asthma include: